 Class hours: 3 lecture Recommended: BUSN 189 (formerly BUS 55) and BUSN 121 (formerly OAT 121).
-Description: Introduces the basic functions of spreadsheet and database programs.
-Includes the input, retrieval, and processing of alphanumeric data on computerized spreadsheet and database programs.
-Develops proficiency in designing worksheets and databases.
+Description: This course introduces students to the basic functions of spreadsheet and database programs.
+It includes the input, retrieval, and processing of alphanumeric data on computerized spreadsheet and database programs.
+Students will develop proficiency in designing worksheets and